How to Adopt a Child in Wales: The Complete Step-by-Step Process

 Stage 1: The Pre-Assessment Phase (Up to 2 Months)

-Once you submit your Registration of Interest (ROI), the agency has 10 working days to confirm your entry to Stage 1.
+Once your Registration of Interest (ROI) is accepted, the agency has 10 working days to notify you of your progress into Stage 1.
 This stage runs for a maximum of two calendar months and is designed to surface any absolute bars before both parties invest further.

 What happens in Stage 1:

-• Preparation training — a mandatory group training programme covering the realities of adoption, the UNCRC rights framework, and the Active Offer of Welsh language services
+- Preparation training — a Stage 1 programme covering the realities of adoption, the UNCRC rights framework, and the Active Offer of Welsh language services

 At the end of Stage 1, the agency issues a pre-assessment decision.
 Most applicants pass.
 Those who don't typically have serious criminal convictions or medical circumstances that prevent long-term parenting.